- Intermittently and irratically, the TV picture will freeze and the sound will stop, both together but momentarily, and then both will resume

 The picture or sound is intermittent because of a faulty cable plugged into the TV, or because of a faulty connector (jack) on the back of the TV itself.

 Cables can become intermittent or go bad at their connectors.
-This can happen when the cable is disconnected repeatedly by grabbing it by the cable itself and tugging, rather than grasping the connector to disconnect it.
+This can happen when the cable is disconnected repeatedly by grabbing it by the cable itself and yanking, rather than grasping the connector to disconnect it.
 Repeatedly unplugging and plugging in cables can also damage the female connector on the TV causing an intermittent connection as well.
 To tackle this problem you will need to gain access to the printed circuit board (see How Do I Get To the Circuit Boards in a TV?).

 If the connector does not feel loose when you rock it back and forth, but the connection comes and goes, then there is probably a hairline fracture on the printed circuit trace to which the connector is soldered.
 If this is the case, then the board will either need to be repaired or replaced.
 It can be repaired by locating the broken trace, scaping the solder-resist off of the trace on either side of the fracture to expose the actual copper trace, and then reinforcing the trace with solder.
 If the connector feels loose to the touch, then it is likely that the printed circuit board has a crack in it, and will need to be replaced.